Kuala Lumpur City Tickets

 Breaking down the Batu Caves map and key chambers

 Batu Caves is a limestone hill complex about 13 km north of Kuala Lumpur, known for its caves, temples, and religious festivals.
 Rising 325 meters above the ground, it’s both a spiritual site and a geological formation shaped over hundreds of millions of years.
-If you’re planning a visit, it helps to understand the layout—most of the action centers around four main caves.
+If you’re planning a visit, it helps to understand the layout.
+Keep this map handy to know about the four main caves here.

 Batu Caves map